Go to Homepage

 AIRLINE REVIEW

-Economy class seat survey to include beds from late 2024
+Air NZ economy class seats to include beds from late 2024

 A tough battle is being fought for your bottom, 30,000ft aloft where every inch counts.
 Who has the widest economy class seats and best premium economy?
 Now Air New Zealand wants to introduce bunk beds.
+And Air India brings a 3-class config to its A320neo fleet.
 Compare seats on the B787 and the A350.

 Visit our Fackbook pagePrintE-mail Page